Connect Authentication Manager to the Cloud Authentication Service

 Configure an Access Policy to Protect Your Sensitive ResourcesConfigure an Access Policy to Protect Your Sensitive Resources

 An access policy determines which users can access your agent-protected resources and which authentication methods they are required to use.
 This access policy controls access for all users who authenticate using the new connection.
 You can configure the policy to allow access to only selected users who meet certain criteria, or to allow all users.
 For example, you can restrict access only to users who use a certain network or who work in certain departments.
 For more information, see Access Policies and Add an Access Policy.

-If you using RSA Authentication Manager 8.5 or later with REST protocol authentication agents, such as RSA Authentication Agent 8.0 or later for PAM, MFA Agent 2.0 or later for Microsoft Windows, and RSA Authentication Agent 2.0 or later for Microsoft AD FS, you can configure Authentication Manager as a proxy server.
+If you are using RSA Authentication Manager 8.5 or later with REST protocol authentication agents, such as RSA Authentication Agent 8.0 or later for PAM, MFA Agent 2.0 or later for Microsoft Windows, and RSA Authentication Agent 2.0 or later for Microsoft AD FS, you can configure Authentication Manager as a proxy server.
 Authentication Manager always validates SecurID OTPs and on-demand authentication, but sends other multifactor authentication requests directly to the Cloud Authentication Service.
 With this configuration, assurance levels must contain one of your licensed authentication methods.
 The assurance level must be specified in the access policy you plan to use.

 If your authentication agents use the UDP protocol, or if you are using Authentication Manager 8.4 with Patch 4 or later, and not using RSA Authentication Manager 8.5 or later as a secure proxy server, confirm that your Cloud Authentication Service deployment meets these criteria: